RallyTools/RallyRestToolkitForPython/README.rst

 Prerequisites
 -------------

- * Python 3.9, 3,10, 3.11 or 3.12 (this package not tested with earlier versions of Python 3.x)
+ * Python any of (3.10, 3.11, 3.12 and 3.13) (this package not tested with earlier versions of Python 3.x)
  * The requests_ package, 2.28.1 or better, requests 2.31.0 or beyond is recommended.

 .. _requests: http://github.com/kennethreitz/requests

 Versions
 --------
+   **1.7.0**
+       Explicitly state support for Python 3.10, 3.11, 3.12 and 3.13
+       Fixed bug with pryal.restapi.Rally.addCollectionItems method, a collection_name must be provided.
+       Added support for VSM* related entities (VSMProduct, VSMComponent, VSMIncident, VSMChange, VSMDeploy, VSMInvestmentCategorytoInvestmentIntentMap, VSMProductAnalyticsMetric, VSMTarget, VSMMeasure).

    **1.6.0**
        Eliminated use of six package.
        Added support for Risk, Objective, KeyResult and CapacityPlan* entities.